KhodrJ/AGAL/README.md

 The manuscript detailing the GPU-native algorithm is under review.
 Validation was conducted with the lid-driven cavity in 2D and 3D and flow past a square cylinder in 2D.
 Reynolds number is specified by modification of the kinematic viscosity during calculation of the relaxation rate.
 This allows for specification of the following (in the cppspec.h file): u_lid (lid velocity), Re_c (Reynolds number), L_c (characteristic length, usually left as 1.0 m).
 If any of these are modified, the program must be recompiled to take effect.
 Lid velocity should be left small to ensure validity of the Lattice Boltzmann simulation (keep in mind $\text{Ma} = u_{\text{lid}} / c_s$).

-The "confmake" file defines compilation options and runs the Makefile automatically.
+The "confmake.sh" file defines compilation options and runs the Makefile automatically.
 The suggested procedure is detailed below:
 1. Define initial and boundary conditions in "src/generators/input/".
 2. Choose the velocity set by modifying N_Q (9=D2Q9, 19=D3Q19, 27=D3Q27).
 Number of dimensions is automatically adjusted.
 3. Choose level of precision by modifying N_PRECISION (0=single-precision, 1=double-precision).